pudly/schmopera-hugo/content/articles/body-shaming.md

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fjoel.ivany%2Fposts%2F10159093336983600&show_text=true&width=500" width="500" height="629" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe>

-From what I could see, readers were frustrated with the unkind and totally unnecessary comments on a singer's physical appearance, and with the fact that the original review made its way by Opera Canada's editorial team in the first place.
+From what I could see, readers were frustrated with the unkind and totally unnecessary comments on a singer's physical appearance, and with the fact that the original review made its way by _Opera Canada_'s editorial team in the first place.

 Joel Ivany, Artistic Director of Edmonton Opera and Against the Grain Theatre, argued that the statement should be added to the review itself, in the spirit of transparency.
 He summed it up well in a Facebook comment: